My research interests are in the design optimization of lifting surfaces for

 Click the links to find out more.

-Hydroelastic tailoring of composite appendages using numerical optimization
+Hydroelastic tailoring of composite appendages using numerical optimizers

 Ventilation of flexible bodies in waves